rexlManu/FairyChat/README.md

   servers.
 - **MiniMessage & MiniPlaceholders Support**: All formats are compatible with MiniMessage & MiniPlaceholders, making the customization process easier than ever.
+- **Legacy Support**: Legacy Color codes are supported, so you don't have to worry about your old chat formats.
+  PlaceholderAPI is also supported.
 - **Optional Multi-Server Message Sending**: Have multiple servers?
 No problem.
 FairyChat supports sending messages across servers with Redis.
 - **Fully Paper Compatible**: FairyChat is fully compatible with Paper, and is optimized to provide the best